Do Go On - 343 - The Gay and Lesbian Kingdom of the Coral Sea Islands

 no one actually lives there.

-It's really like just an elaborate protest.
+It's sort of, it's really like just an elaborate protest.

 So people have been there.